 Blackball’s Revolutionary twist is the Skill shot, also known as the combination shot.
 The Skill shot is the ingredient that makes Blackball even more attacking than World Rules.
 The rule enables a player to legally pot their opponents ball, providing they also pot one of their own in the same shot.
 The order in which the balls are potted is irrelevant.

-This rule enables the player at the table to attack the game regardless of an opponent having control of particular pockets, because the pocket can be freed up without the need for 2 visits (Pub rules).
+This rule enables the player at the table to attack the game regardless of an opponent having control of particular pockets, because the pocket can be freed up without the need for 2 visits (Pub/Old rules).
 You can only play the skill shot on the black ball if you pot your penultimate ball (last red or yellow) on the same shot as the black.
-Otherwise as usual potting the blackball prematurely will result in loss of frame.
+Otherwise, as in other rules, potting the blackball prematurely will result in loss of frame.

 IS BLACKBALL POOL NUMBER 1?

 Blackball is certainly progress within the evolution of 8-Ball because it creates the conditions for a more attacking and fast-paced game.
 Which in my humble opinion should be the goal for both competitors and viewers alike.
-In an era where everything is based around convenience and fast-living, Blackball rules certainly make the sport more exciting, engaging and accessible to the masses.
+In an era where everything is based around convenience and fast-living, Blackball rules certainly make the sport more exciting, engaging and accessible to the a bigger audience.

 FURTHER 8 BALL POOL PROGRESS

 The WPA have improved the game with their version of 8-Ball Pool.
 They’ve taken some of the best rules from the previous sets as well as adding their own ingredients to make the game even more exciting.
 On the other hand, there’s always room for improvement.
-I can improve, you can improve and Blackball can improve.
+I can improve, you can improve and so can Blackball.